1. Client Facing Policy

 At Keller Lenkner UK Ltd we are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

 If you have a complaint, please send a letter or email to us detailing your concerns.

 What will happen next?

-The complaint handler will acknowledge receipt of your complaint within 5 working days of receiving it.
+The Client Service Team manager with overall responsibility for your matter will deal with your complaint in the first instance.
+They will acknowledge receipt of your complaint within 5 working days of receiving it.
 They will enclose a copy of our complaints handling policy and will ask you to confirm or explain the details of your complaint and to provide any additional information that you may feel is relevant.

 If we have to change any of the timescales above, we will let you know and explain why.

 If you are still not satisfied, and all attempts to address your concerns are unsuccessful then you can ask the legal ombudsman service to consider your complaint.

 The Legal Ombudsman (LeO) who can be contacted as follows: PO Box 6806, Wolverhampton WV1 9WJ, Tel: 0300 555033, Web: www.legalombudsman.org.uk.
 There are time limits for submission of a complaint to them.
 They will accept a complaint made within 6 years of the act or omission giving rise to the complaint, or within 3 years of the client being reasonably aware of the complaint.
 In addition, the client must raise the complaint within 6 months of the final response under the internal complaint procedure of the firm.